francescmarti00/dmu-multimedia/md/TECH3015-Module-Handbook.md

 - wireframes (mobile, tablet, desktop)
 - design sketches and finished design
 - evidence of user feedback
+- details of any changes made based on feedback
 - commentary and/or annotations on images
 - critical analysis